July 28, 2015

 To solve the problem we use Approximation workflow from pSeven’s General Examples.
 The workflow generates a data sample which is used both as the solver input sample and the input part of the model training sample.

-The Solver is a composite block containing the workflow to process single vector of input data.
+The Solver is a composite block containing the workflow to process a single vector of input data.

 The Solver composite block expanded: